-At the BBC Proms 2019 Haefliger gives the world premiere with the BBC Symphony and Sakari Oramo of a concerto specially commissioned for him from compatriot Dieter Ammann, followed by the North American premiere with Boston Symphony and Susanna Malkki in the Autumn.
-Other future co-commissioners include the Wiener Konzerthaus, Munich Philharmonic, Luzern Festival (where he will appear with the Helsinki Philharmonic) and Taiwan Philharmonic.
+At the BBC Proms 2019, Haefliger gives the world premiere with the BBC Symphony and Sakari Oramo of a concerto specially commissioned for him from compatriot Dieter Ammann, followed by the North American premiere with Boston Symphony and Susanna Malkki in the autumn.
+Other future co-commissioners include the Wiener Konzerthaus, Munich Philharmonic, Lucern Festival (where he will appear with the Helsinki Philharmonic) and Taipei Symphony.

-In March 2020 he joins Esa Pekka Salonen and the Philharmonia Orchestra in a very special Beethoven concert at the Royal Festival Hall, playing the 4th Piano Concerto, the Choral Fantasy and the solo Fantasia.
-Other highlights of 19/20 include more Beethoven with the Shanghai Symphony and as a recitalist in the 2020 Flagey Piano Festival; and Mozart with Ludovic Morlot at the 2019 Aspen Festival.
+In March 2020 he joins Esa Pekka Salonen and the Philharmonia Orchestra in a very special Beethoven concert at the Royal Festival Hall, playing Piano Concerto No. 4, the Choral Fantasy and the solo Fantasia.
+Other highlights of the 2019/20 season include more Beethoven with the Shanghai Symphony and as a recitalist in the 2020 Flagey Piano Festival; and Mozart with Ludovic Morlot at the 2019 Aspen Festival.
 He also tours to Japan culminating in a solo recital at Tokyo’s Bunka Kaikan.

-Haefliger is exclusive to BIS who released his latest Perspectives CD in Spring 2018.
-Haefliger’s first concerto recording will be released in Spring 2020 – Bartok 3, Ravel Left Hand concerto and the Ammann, all with Malkki and the Helsinki Philharmonic.
-Haefliger began his career with Sony Classical recording Mozart sonatas followed by Schumann’s Davidsbündlertanze and Fantasiestücke, Schubert Impromptus, and music by Sofia Gubaidulina.
-Later Haefliger recorded for Decca with the Takács Quartet and also Matthias Goerne, winning the Preis Der Deutschen Schallplattenkritik for their disc of Schubert’s Goethe songs.
+Haefliger is exclusive to the BIS label who released his latest 'Perspectives' album in spring 2018.
+Haefliger’s first concerto recording will be released in spring 2020 – Bartok Piano Concerto No. 3, Ravel Piano Concerto for the Left Hand and the Ammann, all with Malkki and the Helsinki Philharmonic.
+Haefliger began his career with Sony Classical recording Mozart sonatas followed by Schumann Davidsbündlertanze and Fantasiestücke, Schubert Impromptus, and music by Sofia Gubaidulina.
+Later Haefliger recorded for Decca with the Takács Quartet and also Matthias Goerne, winning the Preis Der Deutschen Schallplattenkritik for their disc of Schubert Goethe Songs.

 Sample recital programmes 2017/18